bsdpot/potluck/dmarc-report/README.md

 This flavour contains a local implementation of [parsedmarc](https://pypi.org/project/parsedmarc/).

-`parsedmarc` will produce JSON output from the relevant mailbox folder.
+`parsedmarc` will produce CSV/JSON output from the relevant mailbox folder in the destination folder selected for /mnt.

-This information will be displayed with TBA.
+This information will be displayed with (TBA).

 It is currently expected that this jail will run on an internal IP with no remote access.